kleinenb/starter-hugo-academic/content/authors/admin/_index.md

 title: Katie Leinenbach
 email: ""
 ---
 Katie Leinenbach is a second year Economics Ph.D student at Emory University.
 Before coming to Emory University, she received her Bachelor of Science degree in Industrial Engineering from Purdue University.
-Currently she is working as a Research Assistant for Dr. Evan Saltzman and as a Teaching Assistant for Dr. Teddy Kim.
+Currently she is working as a Research Assistant for Dr. Evan Saltzman and as a Teaching Assistant for Dr. Teddy Kim. {{% staticref "uploads/cv.pdf" %}}Download my CV{{% /staticref %}}